Public-Health-Scotland/R-Resources/posit_workbench_and_kubernetes.md

 Using Kubernetes results in another layer of abstraction from the physical hardware that the application is running on.
 This makes a whole lot of sense on a cloud computing platform, where everything already running on many virtual machines (VMs), and configuring each of those manually would not be feasible.

+The reasons that Posit Workbench has been deployed using Kubernetes, and AKS specifically, are to

+- isolate sessions from one another,
+- enable autoscaling, and thus
+- facilitate optimal usage of cloud computing resources.

-The principle reason that Posit Workbench has been deployed using Kubernetes, and AKS specifically, is to enable autoscaling.
-We need to introduce some Kubernetes concepts at this point to explain how this works.
+We need to introduce some Kubernetes concepts at this point to explain how Kubernetes delivers this.

 ### Pods, Nodes and Clusters, oh my!